What's the Problem?

 Related Article: Malfunctioned Airbags Recall Lawsuit Update

 General Motors is recalling 2018 GMC Sierra 1500 pickup trucks equipped with either a 5.3L or 6.2L V8 engine for a potentially defective mechanical vacuum pump that can decrease output over time.
 "A decrease in brake assist can increase the brake pedal effort and distance required to stop the vehicle, increasing the risk of a crash," NHTSA said.
 This recall began on November 11, 2020.

 See all product liability lawsuits our attorneys have taken on.

 Do I Have a GMC Sierra Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in GMC Sierra Recall Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in GMC Sierra Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.